darklife/darkriscv/README.md

 all derived objects, sources and correlated files generated by the compiler without need compile anything.

-Finally, as long the *darkriscv* is not yet fully tested, sometimes is a very good idea compare the code execution with another stable reference!
+Finally, as long the *DarkRISCV* is not yet fully tested, sometimes is a very good idea compare the code execution with another stable reference!

 In this case, I am working with the project *picorv32*: